preeves-splunk/pla1750b/Module 0 Introduction.md

 ![Search results for | tstats count where index=* by index, sourcetype with search and search button highlighted in red, and results highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/v3/assets/module_0/0_4.png?raw=true)

-If there is data available, search through each of the following indexes in turn to look at the available data.
+If there is data available, search through each of the following indexes in turn to look at the available data by running each of the searches listed below.
 Note that each of the searches should return results from the past 30 minutes.

 4. Search the `main` index: